 Rubber Bush Pests or Diseases

-These plants are susceptible to all the usual suspects, such as aphids, scale, spider mites, and root rot.
+These houseplants are susceptible to all the usual suspects, such as aphids, mealybugs, scale insects, spider mites, bugs, and root rot.

-While not normally harmful, the sap of all rubber plants may cause skin irritation or an allergic reaction to those sensitive to latex.
+While not normally harmful, the sap of all rubber plants is toxic to pets and humans and may cause skin irritation or an allergic reaction to those sensitive to latex.

 Ruby Rubber Plant Uses

 This rubber tree is an exceptional clean air plant, especially in the home.

 It not only provides oxygen and absorbs air pollutants but will also remove airborne bacteria and mold spores.

 The sap is a primary ingredient in making latex rubber.